 Although John Sebastian has stated that he no longer wishes to perform with Boone and Butler because of personal differences, the pair, along with Jerry Yester, continued to tour as The Lovin' Spoonful throughout the 2000s.
 2017 still had them slated for a number of shows across America and Sebastian was still touring separately.

 Looking back, The Lovin' Spoonful had two good years and are lovingly remembered by many for their zany image, wild sense of humor and their unique brand of good time music, which combined traditional Folk and Blues influences with the Rock 'n' Roll of their era.

 The Lovin' Spoonful were the backup band on Sonny and Cher's hit 'They're On the Outside'.

-Be Sure To Read Gary James' Interview With John Sebastian
+Be Sure To Read Gary James' Interviews With John Sebastian and Steve Boone